bikekevin5/jekyll-theme-massively/_posts/2019-08-06-first-script.md

 Is there a way to template this into a "_plays" and "play.html" layout?
 If you do template this, you may need to move where the images are stored, as it might break them
+Do you need to password protect IP?
+Release open-source?
+Or at least collect data on who's vising the site?
+How do we get google analytics on this?
 -->

 ## Intro